capJavert/fight-club/README.md

 Conncet to your server where you run server.js on port :2016<br />
 or if you are running game on local then localhost:2016 Game starts when both players join.
-After game is finished clone tabs and run again.
+After game is finished close tabs and run again.
 </p>
 <h3>Controls</h3>
 <p>